How To Shake Cocktails Like A Pro

 TYPES OF COCKTAIL SHAKERS

 There are a few different cocktail shakers every bar should have in their toolkit, each with its own design and key features.
-Here are some that you’re most likely to use behind your bar.
+Here are some that you’re most likely to use behind your bar and you use as part of mastering your shake.

 BOSTON SHAKER